multicluster-runtime/multicluster-runtime/README.md

 <br/>

 Multi cluster controllers with controller-runtime
-- **no fork, no go mod replace**: unmodified [upstream controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) under the hood.
+- **no fork, no go mod replace**: extension to the unmodified [upstream controller-runtime](https://github.com/kubernetes-sigs/controller-runtime).
 - **universal**: cluster-api. kcp.
 BYO.
 Cluster providers make the controller-runtime multi-cluster aware.
 - **seamless**: single-cluster and multi-cluster mode without code changes to the reconcilers.